What is rosacea & how do you treat it?

 It can be worthwhile keeping a written diary to try and identify any triggers you may have, noting down whether your symptoms worsen during certain activities, or after eating certain foods.
 For instance, spicy foods, alcohol and dairy may trigger rosacea symptoms in some people.
 Be mindful that not everyone is triggered by the same things, so it can take some time to figure out what does or doesn’t affect you.

 As well as avoiding potential triggers, it’s important to look after your skin.
-Using a sun screen is highly recommended, even when it’s overcast or cloudy outside.
+Using a sun cream is highly recommended, even when it’s overcast or cloudy outside.
 Choose one with an SPF factor of 30 or above, and one that protects against UVA and UVB rays.
 Try to reduce the time you spend in the sun in the warmer months, and cover up where possible.
 When it comes to cleansing, look to use products that are suitable for sensitive skin – avoid anything that’s alcohol-based or scented.
 Instead opt for something described as mild or hypoallergenic.

 If you think you may have rosacea or are concerned about your skin, please speak to your GP for advice.